avinashlalotra/avinashlalotra/README.md

 - **GitHub**: You're already here! 😉

 ## 🚀 Fun Fact
-I grew up in **Jammu and Kashmir**, spending a lot of time in the sun, grazing cows, and doing heavy labor in extreme weather.
-I love the **village lifestyle** of farming, fresh air, and natural food!

 ---
 💡 Always learning, always building!
 Let’s connect and collaborate. 🚀